circle-dot/poweredbyethereum/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Submit a feature request for Once UI
+about: Submit a feature request for poweredbyethereum.org
 ---

 ### Thank you for taking the time to submit a feature request.
 We appreciate your contribution.